-As a writer and Assistant Lifestyle Editor at the well know Newspaper The Independent, Rachel Hosie is constantly in forward momentum in her creative career.
+As a writer and Assistant Lifestyle Editor at the well-known newspaper The Independent, Rachel Hosie is constantly in forward momentum in her creative career.
 In this interview, Rachel talks about her writing, finding inspiration, maintaining creative integrity, and using her platform to empower her audience.
 She also talks about her podcast Millennial Love – a candid podcast on modern day, dating, love and otherwise unexplored topics.

 What’s your background?
 Where are you from?
 Where did you grow up?